We were to go by road this time.

 We didn't stop for the fish.
 Amit glanced at a cart but kept driving.
 We passed by the Bhavani.
 The road was in bad shape but the trees hid the sun and the cool breeze from the river had muted the heat.
 Trucks and drivers were parked on the banks of the river, drivers bathing and bantering with the women washing clothes on the ghat.

-"I need a breath-mint," Amit said and stopped at a shack that sold boiled sweets in giant glass jars and brown bananas.
+"I need a breath-mint," Amit said and stopped at a shack selling boiled sweets in giant glass jars and brown bananas.
 I got out, feeling the grey mud sink slightly under my feet.
 I walked up the steps and down to the ghat.
 The men and women talked like old friends, chiding each other about missed meals and missed spouses.
 Two of the younger drivers flirted with a pretty young thing dressed in a bright red skirt and yellow blouse.
 She pouted as they made fun of her lisp.
 Amit came down and stood next to me.
 The men yelled at us, asking where we were going.

 "Thrissur," Amit replied.